A scenic and commercial helicopter company has been penalised more than $40,000 for underpaying two pilots.

 No excuse for wage theft

-Industrial advocate Miles Heffernan from Fair Work Claims said there was no excuse for wage theft.
+Industrial advocate Miles Heffernan from Fair Work Claims says there is no excuse for wage theft.

 “We never stop hearing the same excuse from employers that modern awards are complex and hard to understand, well we say that’s bullshit,” he said.